AbdelheqMokhtari/Oriented_Object_Programming_2/S2/TP05-RMI/TP Resouces/README.md

 Create a client application that will interact with the remote object hosted on the server.
 The client application should look up the remote object from the registry, obtain a reference to it, and then invoke remote methods as needed. in our example the [MyClient.java](MyServer.java) is our Client Application.

+<span style="color:red">*PS:*</span> The URL inside the lookup and rebind method should be identical to establish connection between the server and the client.

 ## Steps to Run the RMI Application:

 ### *1. Compile the Classes:*